Sequential learning and control: Targeted exploration for robust performance: Targeted Exploration

 \section{Targeted Exploration}

 In this section, we propose a targeted exploration strategy based on a derived uncertainty bound on the data obtained through the process of exploration.
 Unlike greedy random exploration \cite{umenberger2019robust, ferizbegovic2019learning, iannelli2019structured, venkatasubramanian2020robust}, we introduce a targeted exploration strategy in the form of a linear combination of sinusoids with specified frequencies that explicitly shape the model uncertainty.
 In particular, this is achieved by deriving a lower bound on finite excitation of the exploration data using the spectral information of the exploration inputs in Lemma \ref{lemma:uncertainty bound spectral}.
 Since this bound is non-convex in the decision variables and depends on uncertain model parameters, a convex relaxation procedure is carried out (cf. Section \ref{subsec:convex_rel}), and required bounds on the effect of the model uncertainty are derived (cf. Section \ref{subsec:hinf_bound}).
 Finally, in Section \ref{subsec:exp_lowerbound}, we obtain an LMI for exploration which provides us with exploration inputs that guarantee a lower-bound on the finite excitation.
-A practical approach to computing sample-based bounds that are required in this section is provided in Section \ref{sec:samples}.
 In Section \ref{sec:dual_control}, the results of this section will be combined with a robust (gain-scheduled) control design to achieve a guaranteed performance after exploration.